Education5 min read

 Short-Term Credit Impact After Closing on a Florida Home

-At closing, your new mortgage is added to your credit file as a new account.
-This initially lowers your average age of credit (a negative factor) and increases your total debt load.
-Most Florida buyers see a credit score decrease of 10โ30 points in the first 1โ2 months after closing.
-This is expected and temporary.
+At closing, the new mortgage lands on your credit file as a brand-new account.
+That drags down your average age of credit and bumps up your total debt.
+Most Florida buyers see their score slide 10 to 30 points in the first month or two.
+It is expected, and it is temporary.

 Long-Term Credit Benefits of Buying a House in Florida